eag1ex/x-utils-es/readme.md

 /**
- * - Check if provided data is true Array.prototype, not an Object symbling
+ * - Check if provided is Array.prototype, not an Object.prototype
- * @param any
+ * @param data:any
  * @returns boolean
  * **/
 isArray([]) // true